-'I want Emma Watson to see Dancing Hermoine'
+'I want Emma Watson to see Dancing Hermione'

 Voguing emerged from Harlem drag queens in the 1960s and was inspired by a mix of ancient Egyptian hieroglyphics and classic poses by models in fashion magazines.

-Earlier this week, Kelsey shared a second video of Dancing Hermoine - which has been viewed more than 1.1 million times - due to demand from viewers to see more of her moves.
+Earlier this week, Kelsey shared a second video of Dancing Hermione - which has been viewed more than 1.1 million times - due to demand from viewers to see more of her moves.

 "A lot of people were saying: 'Where's the death drop?' which is one of the big dance moves in Vogue Femme, so I just gave them what they wanted," laughs Kelsey.

-Kelsey's love of dance is matched only by her love of Harry Potter - "I'm a really big fan, stupidly big" - and says Hermoine has been a huge inspiration to her.
+Kelsey's love of dance is matched only by her love of Harry Potter - "I'm a really big fan, stupidly big" - and says Hermione has been a huge inspiration to her.

 "I just love that she always stays true to herself, she doesn't care what other people think about her being smart, her opinions or anything," Kelsey adds.

-"She was a massive role model for me when I was younger, I always wanted to be Hermoine."
+"She was a massive role model for me when I was younger, I always wanted to be Hermione."

-Kelsey says that her second Hermoine video is her "final" appearance as a dancing wizard, but she has one last ambition for her sudden viral fame.
+Kelsey says that her second Hermione video is her "final" appearance as a dancing wizard, but she has one last ambition for her sudden viral fame.

 She wants Emma Watson (who played the character in the Harry Potter movies) to see the clip.